R4FKEN/trimless-gmail-v3/README.md

 Click the extension icon to:

 - Toggle features on/off

+Right-click the extension icon and choose "Options" to:

 - Customize colors and positioning (Premium only)
 - Check trial status and quota usage
 - Upgrade to Premium